 Bite Force Studies

 Numerous studies have investigated human bite force under various conditions.
-These studies typically involve measuring the force exerted by participants while biting on a force transducer.
+Day to day, these studies typically involve measuring the force exerted by participants while biting on a force transducer.
 The results of these studies have provided valuable insights into the range of human bite force and the factors that influence it.

 Biomechanical Modeling